thueringa/docsweeper/docs/index.rst

 ======================================

-*Docsweeper* is a linter for version controlled *Python* code bases that finds potentially outdated docstrings. *Docsweeper* interacts with the version control system to retrieve a full revision history of a given *Python* source file.
-For every code token in the file that has a docstring (see :pep:`257`), *Docsweeper* will analyze the version control history to determine:
+*Docsweeper* is a linter for version controlled *Python* code bases that finds potentially outdated docstrings in your source files.
+For every code token in the file that has a docstring (see :pep:`257`), *Docsweeper* will interact with your *Git* or *Mercurial* version control system to determine:

 #. in which revision the docstring has last been changed, and
 #. how often the source code that is referenced by the docstring has been altered since
    that revision.

-This can help you quickly find potentially outdated docstrings in your *Python* code base.
+Used as a :ref:`stand-alone application <usage_cmdline>` or as a :ref:`plugin

-*Docsweeper* can be used as a :ref:`stand-alone application <usage_cmdline>` or as a :ref:`plugin <usage_plugin>` for the `Flake8 <https://flake8.pycqa.org/en/latest/>`_
+<usage_plugin>` for the `Flake8 <https://flake8.pycqa.org/en/latest/>`_ linter,
-linter.
+*Docsweeper* can be integrated into your code check-in or linting process easily and help you quickly determine which docstrings potentially contain obsolete information.

 Compatibility
 =============